gear-foundation/academy/docs/03-intermediate/04-delayed-message/delayed-message.md

 # Delayed message

-The usual way that smart contracts on other blockchains continue to function is by relying on external, centralized resources.
-This means that the code of these contracts will not run and make changes to the blockchain's state until it is triggered by an on-chain transaction.
+The conventional approach adopted by programs on other blockchains involves dependency on external, centralized resources.
+Consequently, the execution of code within these programs and any corresponding alterations to the blockchain's state are contingent upon being triggered by an on-chain transaction.

-The external transaction serves as a "poke" to activate the smart contract and initiate its logic.
-For instance, someone can start an auction by sending a message to the auction contract.
-When the auction time has passed, the contract will need to process the result of the auction.
-However, this will not happen until someone sends the appropriate message to the contract to trigger this action.
+The external transaction functions as a trigger to activate the program and commence its logic.
+For example, an individual can initiate an auction by dispatching a message to the auction program.
+Following the expiration of the auction period, the program will require processing the auction's outcome.
+However, this processing will remain pending until an individual dispatches the appropriate message to the program, thereby initiating this action.

 Gear Protocol solves this issue by introducing delayed messaging functionality.
 The programs in Gear Networks are able to execute themselves an unlimited number of blocks, as long as enough gas for execution is kept available.
 As a result the need for including centralized components in dApps is eliminated, allowing them to function totally on-chain.